dgraeber/seed-farmer/docs_v2/docs/concepts/architecture.md

 !!! warning
     Deleting the seedkit stack deletes the AWS CodeBuild project and the entire history.
 Existing Seed-Farmer deployments (the modules deployed) will be unaffected and continue to run as before, but you will lose the build job history.

-## Security Model

-Seed-Farmer uses a least-privilege security model with the following components:

-- **Toolchain Role**: Created in the toolchain account and trusted by specified principals
-- **Deployment Role**: Created in each target account and trusted by the toolchain role
-- **Module-Specific Roles**: Created for each module with only the permissions needed for that module

-This security model ensures that each component has only the permissions it needs to perform its specific tasks.

 ## State Management